zefang-liu/NeuralPlasmaODE/README.md

-# NeuralPlasmaODE: Neural ODEs for Tokamak Plasma Dynamics [ICLR 2024 AI4DiffEqtnsInSci Workshop]
+# NeuralPlasmaODE: Application of Neural Ordinary Differential Equations for Tokamak Plasma Dynamics Analysis

 Welcome to our project on using neural ordinary differential equations (Neural ODEs) for modeling tokamak plasma dynamics!
 This work was accepted as a [poster](poster/plasma_poster.pdf) at the [ICLR 2024 Workshop on AI4DifferentialEquations in Science](https://ai4diffeqtnsinsci.github.io/).
 You can find our [paper on arXiv](https://arxiv.org/abs/2403.01635).